Why Is Accounting Called the Language of Business?

 Warren Buffett first took credit for accounting as a business language in 2014.
 Buffett points out that, in a way, accounting is in a way a foreign language that must be learned before it can be understood.
 As with English speakers, French or Hebrew accounting has many terms that sound common the first time you encounter them: fixed assets, retained earnings, accounts receivable.

 The great thing about learning a language is that you can speak it anywhere.
-Anyone who understands the basics of GAAP can read and understand any income statement or balance sheet drafted in accordance with U.S. GAAP.
+Moreover, anyone who understands the basics of GAAP can read and comprehend any income statement or balance sheet drafted according to U.S. GAAP.

 Even before Buffett turned the phrase around, accounting as a business language had been used for centuries.
 The Sumerians used accounting, but not in any form that GAAP would recognize.
 Communication counts use physical tokens to represent real goods: for example, 10 stylized cow numbers represent the sale of 10 cows.
 Foreign traders can compare the number of tokens to the number of cows and confirm that the number is accurate, even if they don’t speak Sumerian.
 Even an incalculable trader can figure this out.